111 B Advanced Syllabus

 End of the semester

 All materials and reports are due by the last due day, no exceptions.
 Any graded Lab Reports not picked up by the first week of the subsequent semester will be thrown away.
 Please make sure you return your radiation ring if you use one.
-Please complete course evaluations and let us know how we can make improvements.
+Please let us know how we can make improvements by completing the course evaluation at the link